alexgorin/pymar/README.md

 Pymar
 =====

-Pymar is a tool for fast and easy creation of distributed map-reduce systems in Python.
+Pymar is a tool for fast and easy scaling your calculations in Python.

+Although it user terms "map" and "reduce", it is NOT an exact implementation of map-reduce.

 Its primary goals are:
 * to create very easy way to scale your calculations in Python